The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Results

-Another interesting difference among the long period AM~CVn systems here discussed is that the $U$ emission in SDSS~1137 seems to have been suppressed, as there was no evidence of an increase in that band \citep{2021RS}, while in the case of ASASSN-21au there is a clear increase in $U$ during superoutburst (Fig. \ref{fig:LC}).
 Since no distance is known to ASASSN-21au, we are unable to determine the accretion rate to compare it directly to expectations from the DIM.
 However, rough calculations can be made in order to estimate that parameter.
 Considering the model by \cite{2006Bil} for an AM~CVn of period 58 min and a massive ($\sim 1 M_{\odot}$) WD, which seems to be appropriate \citep[considering the case of SDSS~1137 with P$_{\rm orb}\sim60$ min and recent estimates of masses in AM~CVns;][]{2021vanRoestel_eclipsing}, the absolute $V$ mag of ASASSN-21au should be $\sim$13.
 As there are no $V$ measurements during quiescence, we instead use the $g$ value from Pan-STARRS ($20.96\pm 0.06$ mags, very similar to Gaia $G$).
 This allows us to estimate a distance of 400 pc (consistent with our estimate in \S 3.1, based on peak $L_X$).
 By scaling the luminosities to this value one obtains the relations $L_{X,\,outburst} =1.4\times10^{31} d_{400}^2$~erg/s, during outburst and $L_{X,\,post} =7.3\times10^{30} d_{400}^2$~erg/s during the early post-outburst cooling phase, where $d_{400}$ is $d / 400$~pc.
 On the other hand, the NUV ($UVW2$, $UVM2$, $UVW1$) luminosity is $L_{NUV,\,outburst}=1.6\times10^{34}d_{400}^2$~erg/s and $7.4\times10^{31}d_{400}^2$~erg/s, respectively in each state.
 Assuming that the NUV luminosity during outburst is due to accretion on the WD with R $= 0.008$~$R_{\odot}$ (similar to Sirius B, and appropriate for a 1~M$_\odot$ WD) we obtain $\dot M_{NUV,\,outburst}=6.7\times10^{16} R_{008} d_{400}^2 M_1^{-1}$ g/s, where $R_{008}$ is $R / 0.008 R_{\odot}$ and $M_1$ is the mass of the accreting WD in solar masses.
 The value of $\dot M$ would be even larger if we consider the bolometric luminosity.
 In fact if the extreme UV luminosity is larger than the NUV one (as expected), $\dot M$ would be larger than $\dot M_{\rm crit}^+(R_{\rm out})=1.2\times10^{17}$ g/s \citep[considering the expressions given in A2 of][and assuming R$_{\rm out,10}$=1.3]{Kotko2012}, as would occur if the full disk is in the hot state.
 An upper limit on the accretion rate in full quiescence can be determined from the X-ray luminosity during the post-outburst cooling phase\footnote{In full quiescence the X-ray luminosity must be lower than the observed one during the post-outburst cooling phase.}.
 We use the X-ray flux for the upper limit, since in the cooling phase most of the UV flux presumably originates from the hot WD with some contribution from the illuminated inner accretion disk, while the accretion flow is thought to radiate optically thin bremsstrahlung, placing most of the output radiative flux into the X-rays.
 We find, using the same parameters, that $\dot M_{qui}$ is $<3\times10^{13}R_{\rm in,008} d_{400}^2M_1^{-1}$~g/s, which is of the same order as $\dot M_{\rm crit}^-(R_{\rm in})$ if $R_{\rm in} > d_{400}^{1.2}M_1^{-0.08}\times10^{9}$~cm, again as expected if the DIM holds\footnote{Note that contrary to R$_{\rm out}$, the value of R$_{\rm in}$ is not fixed by the orbital parameters.}.